Nelson (duo)

-Nelson is an American hard rock duo consisting of brothers Matthew and Gunnar Nelson.
-They are the twin sons of Ricky Nelson and Kristin Nelson.
-The duo achieved success during the early 1990s with their debut album After the Rain, that included "(Can't Live Without Your) Love and Affection".
+Nelson is an American rock duo consisting of brothers Matthew and Gunnar Nelson.
+They are the twin sons of Rick Nelson and Kristin Nelson.
+The duo achieved success during the early 1990s with their debut album After the Rain, which included "(Can't Live Without Your) Love and Affection".

-After the success of their first album, Nelson claimed conflicts with their record label, lack of support from the media, and the shift in music towards grunge and alternative rock.
+After the success of their first album, Nelson claimed they experienced conflicts with their record label, lack of support from the media, and the shift in music towards grunge and alternative rock.
 They eventually split with Geffen Records in 1995.
 Despite this, the duo has continued to produce and release albums independently under their own label, Stone Canyon Records.

 Matthew and Gunnar also perform under the name of Ricky Nelson Remembered, as a tribute to their father.
 They are listed in the Guinness Book of World Records as the only family to reach number one record status in three successive generations (beginning with grandparents Ozzie and Harriet Nelson).

 History

 Early years

-Born on September 20, 1967, Matthew and Gunnar Nelson are the twin sons of Ricky Nelson and Kristin Nelson, and were involved in music from an early age.
+Born on September 20, 1967, Matthew and Gunnar Nelson are the twin sons of Rick Nelson and Kristin Nelson, and were involved in music from an early age.
 In an interview, Gunnar once said that he and Matthew had been writing songs since they were six years old.

 During the 1980s, Matthew and Gunnar played as Strange Agents and as The Nelsons, with which they played the Los Angeles club scene.
 A year after the death of their father in a plane crash, Lorne Michaels agreed to have the Nelsons as a musical guest on Saturday Night Live, at the request of their manager at the time.
 They became the first unsigned band to play on the show.

 During this iteration of the band, Matthew was the lead singer and bassist, while Gunnar played the drums.
 As they returned home from the show, Gunnar claims he had what he called "an epiphany", which he shared with his brother.
 He told him that they should break up the band as it was and start sharing the front stage together.
 Gunnar promised to learn to play guitar and did so in a year.

 As the band tried to find a record deal, they settled with Geffen Records and began approaching A&R executive John Kalodner.
 According to Gunnar, they met with Kalodner "every month for a year", during which he filtered the songs they brought him until they had enough for an album.
 They were also introduced to Marc Tanner, who helped them polish their songwriting skills.

 During this time, Nelson was also approached to contribute a song to the film Bill & Ted's Excellent Adventure.
 Matthew and Gunnar then co-wrote a song with Dweezil Zappa called "Two Heads are Better than One".
 Since the band was in the process of being signed up to Geffen, Kalodner recommended them not to use their names for the song, so they were billed as Power Tool instead.
 The song eventually became the film's theme song.